 • Pour the balsamic vinegar in a small pot over medium heat.
 Bring to a boil and reduce until the vinegar is halved (about 1-1/2 tablespoons).
 This happens very quickly once it is boiling, so don’t walk away.

 • Halve the cherry tomatoes.
 Add the tomatoes and asparagus to the large bowl with the couscous.
 Gently toss.
 Shake the dressing and drizzle it over the salad to taste.
 Add another squeeze of fresh lemon juice, if desired.
-Gently toss again and then top with the crumbled feta cheese.
+Gently toss again and top with the crumbled feta cheese.
 Taste and adjust seasoning if needed.
 Enjoy immediately.

 Recipe Notes

-Storage: If you don’t plan on eating all of the salad, only dress what you will eat, since this salad doesn’t sit well with the dressing for an extended time.
+Storage: If you don’t plan on eating all the salad, only dress what you will eat, since this salad doesn’t sit well with the dressing for an extended time.

 Nutrition